-iCashPro Small Business Cash Flow Cycle (coming soon)
+Small Business (coming soon)

 Every small business experiences a regular cash flow cycle, characterized by the inflow and outflow of cash.
 The timing of these transactions is crucial for maintaining financial stability.
-The length and health of a small business's cash flow cycle are influenced by three primary factors:

 • Inventory turnover,